-The ADC3661, ADC3662, and ADC3663 (ADC366x) family of devices are low-noise, ultra-low power, 16bit, 10-MSPS to 65-MSPS, high-speed, dual-channel, analog-to-digital converters (ADCs).
-Designed for low noise performance, these devices deliver a noise spectral density of -158 dBFS/Hz combined with great linearity and dynamic range.
-The ADC366x offers good dc precision together with IF sampling support making these devices suitable for a wide range of applications.
-High-speed control loops benefit from the short latency as low as only 1 clock cycle.
-The ADC consumes only 94 mW/ch at 65 MSPS and power consumption that scales well with lower sampling rates.
+The ADC358x is a low noise, ultra-low power 18-bit 65 MSPS high-speed ADC family.
+Designed for low noise performance, it delivers a noise spectral density of -160 dBFS/Hz combined with excellent linearity and dynamic range.
+The ADC358x offers very good DC precision together with IF sampling support which makes it suited for a wide range of applications.
+Highspeed control loops benefit from the short latency as low as only 1 clock cycle.
+The ADC consumes only 119 mW at 65 Msps and its power consumption scales well with lower sampling rates.

-The ADC366x uses a serial LVDS (SLVDS) interface to output the data.
-The devices support a two-lane, a one-lane and a half-lane option.
-These devices are a pin-to-pin compatible family with 16-bit and 18-bit resolution and different speed grades.
-The devices come in a 40-pint QFN package (5 x 5 mm), and supports the extended industrial temperature range of -40°C to +105°C.
+The ADC358x uses a serial LVDS (SLVDS) interface to output the data which minimizes the number of digital interconnects.
+The device supports a one-lane and two-lane option.
+The ADC358x is a pin to pin compatible family with different speed grades.
+It comes in a 40-pin QFN package (5 x 5 mm) and supports the extended industrial temperature range from -40 to +105°C.